asreview/automated-systematic-review-simulations/README.md

-# Automated Systematic Review - Simulation study
+# Automated Systematic Review - Simulation [DEPRECATED]

 This project contains the code of the simulation study for the [Automated Systematic Review](https://github.com/asreview/automated-systematic-review)